bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 packages are not in a repo, or are different enough they need to be updated from the stock 4.6 image.

-Also, in a running (vmware) instance we see that apache runs on port 80, mysqd runs on 3306, hub runs on 8080 and resin-krugle-api runs on 9100.
+Using `lsof -i` we see that apache runs on port 80, mysqd runs on 3306, hub runs on 8080 and resin-krugle-api runs on 9100.